 #11 MANGO VIEWPOINT

-Mango Viewpoint Koh Tao is rated as one of the best Koh Tao viewpoints on the island and a worthy addition to your list of things to do in Koh Tao!
-Mango Viewpoint is a great spot to spend a couple of hours chilling in a hammock, reading a book, playing board games or sipping on a freshly squeezed juice.
+Mango Viewpoint is rated as one of the best viewpoints on the island and a great spot to spend a couple of hours chilling in a hammock, reading a book, playing board games, or sipping on freshly squeezed juice.

-Mango Viewpoint Koh Tao is located high in the hills in the north of the island.
+Mango Viewpoint is located high in the hills in the north of the island.
 It’s a short 15-minute drive from Sairee Beach.
-Mango Viewpoint Koh Tao has decent road access, but it is very steep and you may end up having to walk up the hill if your scooter doesn’t make it.
+It has decent road access, but it is very steep and you may end up having to walk up the hill if your scooter doesn’t make it.

 WHAT TO EXPECT AT MANGO VIEWPOINT

-When you arrive at Mango Viewpoint Koh Tao, there is an entrance fee of 100 Baht, which is a higher cost than other Koh Tao viewpoints but the view is definitely worth the money in my opinion!
+When you arrive, there is an entrance fee of 100 Baht, which is a higher cost than other viewpoints but the view is definitely worth the money, in my opinion!

-Incredible panoramic views welcome you upon arrival to Mango Viewpoint Koh Tao and a small restaurant and juice bar resides on the hillside.
+Incredible panoramic views welcome you upon arrival and a small restaurant and juice bar resides on the hillside.

 Full blog post: Mango Viewpoint